 Spare Parts is set in Phoenix, Arizona, at Carl Hayden Community High School, which is full of underprivileged, mostly undocumented Latino teens.
-Like the 1988 film Stand and Deliver, (also based on a true story, of inner-city AP Calculus students), this movie shows how the Mexican-American teens managed, against the odds, to excel in an area that seemingly favored wealthier, more privileged students.
+Like the 1988 film Stand and Deliver, (also based on a true story, of inner-city AP Calculus students), the Spare Parts movie shows how a group of Mexican-American teens managed, against the odds, to excel in an area that seemingly favored wealthier, more privileged students.

 As the story goes, after straight-edge ROTC star Oscar (Carlos PenaVega) realizes that he won’t be able to enlist in the Army due to his lack of a birth certificate, he sees a flyer for an underwater robotics competition.
 Now that his military dreams have been dashed, he hopes that winning the contest might help him earn a scholarship or land a job.